artteknika/Magic-Sand/README.md

 ### Source Cod

 This software source code based on [Magic-sand](https://github.com/thomwolf/Magic-Sand).
-But you aren't able to launch this software by connecting kinect.
+But you aren't able to launch this software by connecting realsense2.
 This software needs to connect RealSense2.

 ### Create development environment

-#### installation packages, SDK
+#### Installation packages, SDK

 We need development environment when add functions to this software.
 Please launch this command